The Aspen Institute Rallies Sports Industry Leaders to Grow Youth Participation with New 63X30 Vision

 “Kids need sports more than ever given the challenges facing them and our society,” said Tom Farrey, Aspen Institute Sports & Society Program executive director.
 “Members of the Project Play network recognize as much, so we’re building the dream team to take the big swing.”

 To help reach the 63% target, the Institute will convene and provide backbone support for a roundtable of leading sports, health and philanthropy organizations called 63X30 (pronounced “Sixty-Three by Thirty”).
-63X30 partner organizations include: The DICK’S Sporting Goods Foundation, ESPN, Gatorade, the Hospital for Special Surgery, LeagueApps, Little League Baseball and Softball, Major League Baseball, Major League Soccer, National Basketball Association, National Recreation and Park Association, Nike, PGA of America, Ralph C. Wilson, Jr. Foundation, Stack Sports, TeamSnap, Under Armour, the U.S. Olympic & Paralympic Committee, and U.S. Tennis Association.
+63X30 partner organizations include: The DICK’S Sporting Goods Foundation, ESPN, Gatorade, Hospital for Special Surgery, LeagueApps, Little League Baseball and Softball, Major League Baseball, Major League Soccer, National Basketball Association, National Recreation and Park Association, Nike, PGA of America, Ralph C. Wilson, Jr. Foundation, Stack Sports, TeamSnap, Under Armour, the U.S. Olympic & Paralympic Committee, and U.S. Tennis Association.

 Members of the roundtable commit to taking actions that can get and keep more young people playing sports, from creating affordable programs in underserved neighborhoods to promoting multi-sport sampling to developing more coaches to serve children’s needs.
 The curated group is well-positioned to contribute, with strong networks within the three team sports with the largest youth participation (basketball, baseball/softball, soccer), the top two individual sports (tennis and golf), major brands, top software registration platforms, and leading grant-makers.